What Is The Average Compensation Payout For Nerve Damage?

 They may offer to support your nerve damage claim under a Conditional Fee Agreement (CFA).
 If a solicitor supports you under such an agreement, you won’t have to pay upfront or ongoing fees for their services.
 You also don’t pay your solicitor for their work if your claim proves unsuccessful.

-If your claim is a success, then the No Win No Fee solicitor who helped with your claim will take a legally capped percentage from the compensation awarded to you.
+The No Win No Fee solicitor who helped with your claim will take a legally capped percentage from your compensation if your claim succeeds.
 This is called a success fee.

 For more advice on claiming nerve damage compensation with a No Win No Fee solicitor, please get in touch with our advisors for free.
 You can reach them by: